-- Completed post-secondary education (university studies) of at least 3 years attested by a diploma1 in medicine, public health, epidemiology, veterinary medicine, nursing, biology, microbiology, pharmacology, biomedicine or other health and social sciences, at the level of graduate diploma, Masters' degree or equivalent; and - 2.
-At least one (1) year of work experience in public health or applied epidemiology.
+- Completed post-secondary education (university studies) attested by a diploma in medicine, public health, epidemiology, veterinary medicine, nursing, biology, microbiology, pharmacology, biomedicine, bioinformatics or other health and social sciences, at the level of Masters' degree or equivalent; and - 2.
+At least two (2) years of work experience in public health or applied epidemiology.
+(Work during a PhD could count as work experience if it is in applied public health/epidemiology.)